wdpypere/documentation/docs/components/nfs::schema.md

       If the mounts change, then the component will attempt to unmount any mounts which are removed and mount any new ones.
 If the options change, then the volume will be remounted.

+      If the list is empty, all supported mounts in fstab will be removed.
+      If you don't want ncm-nfs to modify /etc/fstab, do not set the mounts attribute at all.

         - Optional
         - Type: structure_nfs_mounts